j-bull2003/j-bull2003/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 👀 I’m interested in software engineering
-- 🥅 2022 Goals: Create more projects
+- 🥅 2023 Goals: Create more projects and learn more
 - ⚡ Fun fact: I love reading